 It sounds easier said than done but Beckham points out the odds were often stacked against her.

-“I’ve always had to work hard, I was never the favourite, never the most academic,” she admits.
-“When I went to theatre school and wanted to be a dancer and a singer, I was never the best.
+“I’ve always had to work hard, I was never the favorite, never the most academic,” she admits.
+“When I went to theater school and wanted to be a dancer and a singer, I was never the best.
 I always had to work really, really hard.
 I don’t know what it was that made me keep fighting.
 But I did.”

 “I think becoming successful isn’t the most challenging [part], it’s maintaining that success,” she adds.

 But it was one question that made the designer and ex-Spice Girl seem a tad more relatable.
 In 2020, how do you raise boys to be good men?